CosmoStat/shear-pipe-peaks/README.md

 Fid_correction.npy, HighAGN_correction.npy and LowAGN_correction.npy

-- Peaks from CFIS-P3 data with different parameters: peaks_mean_global.npy = peaks obtain with the global calibration peaks_mean_Xdeg.npy = peaks obtain with the calibration on X square degree peaks_mean_dm_1deg.npy = peaks obtain with the calibration on 1 square degree, and the multiplicative shear bias delta m = 0.007
+- Peaks from CFIS-P3 data with different parameters: peaks_mean_global.npy = peaks obtain with the global calibration, peaks_mean_Xdeg.npy = peaks obtain with the calibration on X square degree, peaks_mean_dm_1deg.npy = peaks obtain with the calibration on 1 square degree, and the multiplicative shear bias delta m = 0.007

 - Peaks for the covariance (at the 2 redshift): convergence_gal_mnv0.00000_om0.30000_As2.1000_peaks_2arcmin_0.65_b030_snr_min_max_ngal_7.npy